ClementTANGUY/chatbox-app/README.md

+Educative React app created by Anthony Welc https://www.youtube.com/channel/UChhPkjgG1-iLUOmURGdgQrw Chat box allowing to log u to your pseudo and then chat with other pseudos

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>